antoniotorone/Expense-Tracker-App/README.md

    1. The components that display the expenses are well organized because divided by date, name and price; also the font size and the colour contrast help the user visibility.

+## Deployment

+### Github pages

+The application was deployed to Github using the following steps.

+1. Log in to Github and locate the [Github Repositery].(https://github.com/antoniotorone?tab=repositories)

+2. At the top of the repository on the right is locate settings

+3. Scroll down the settings page until you locate the "Pages" section.

+4. You will find a Visite site button on grey on the right side of the page

+5. Click the button for navigate to the published site [link].(https://antoniotorone.github.io/Expense-Tracker-App/)